Skip to content

 • Redness: Having dry skin = lipids not in optimum health = your skin’s barrier is weak.
 This makes your skin prone to irritation and redness.

-• Scaly Texture: you notice a lot of dry patches and your skin looks flaky when dry, that is a clear telltale.
+• Scaly Texture: You notice a lot of dry patches and your skin looks flaky when dry, that is a telltale sign of dry skin.

 • Fine Lines: Your skin easily shrivels up due to the lack of moisture, leading to more pronounced fine lines around the eyes, mouth and forehead.